viraatdas/Text-New-Tweets/README.md

 The code runs every 15 minutes.
 If there is a new tweet sent, it sends that out otherwise waits 15 minutes again.

+If the tweet ends with a "*", then it won't be texted to the users.

 #### Deploy - Example
 I decided to use a free EC2 instance.
 Using the [screen](https://linuxize.com/post/how-to-use-linux-screen/) command, I simply let the code run in perpetuity.